-Gmail has gotten better especially as more features get ported from Inbox, their experimental email service that is set to retire next month.
-Here are some tweaks you can play around with to get that minimalist and make your inbox more efficient.
+Gmail has gotten better especially with new additional features.
+Here are some tweaks you can play around with to get that minimalist look and make your inbox more efficient.

 To achieve that simple view, you’ll have to remove most of the clutter such as the text, buttons and retain some features you actually use and couldn’t live without.